AlexPizarro7/Kepler/README.md

 # Kepler - Astronomy Software

 ## Overview
 Kepler is a desktop-based application designed for amateur astronomy enthusiasts.
-Written in Python, Kepler aims to be an informative and educational tool, offering users detailed information about planets, stars, and other celestial objects.
+Written in Python, Kepler aims to be an informative and educational tool, offering users detailed information about planets, stars, and other celestial objects in the context of a calendar for effective organization and planning.

-## Features (Planned/In Development)
+## Features
-- [More features to be added]
+- **Celestial Event Calendar**: View a month-long calendar showing the rise and set times of the sun, moon, and planets (Mercury, Venus, Mars, Jupiter, Saturn) based on a chosen date and location.
+- **Visibility Insights**: Determine which celestial bodies will be visible in the night sky on any given night, aiding in the planning of stargazing sessions.
+- **Appealing Calendar Interface**: Generate a dynamic web-based calendar interface showing the position of celestial objects relative to your location and time of observation.
+- **Location-based Predictions**: Enter any global location to receive accurate predictions of celestial events visible from that spot.
+- **Event Notifications**: Set alerts for upcoming celestial events like lunar eclipses

 ## Meet Our Team
+- Alex Pizarro-Solis
+- Joshua Duda
+- Andrew Alvarez
+- Benjamin Garrett
+- Eduardo Mara
--
+- Jackson Baggett

-## Notes for Developers
+## Python Notes for Developers
 - This project was developed and tested with a Python Virtual Environment: 3.12.0 ('.venv': venv)
 - Command to install a library: `pip install library-name`
 - Command to generate or update the requirements.txt file: `pip freeze > requirements.txt`
 - Command to install the dependencies of the requirements.txt file: `pip install -r requirements.txt`

-## Dockerization
+## What To Know About Dockerization
 We like Docker because it removes your local machine from the equation.
 Run everything in their own virtual environments the same way we would deploy to production!

 Be sure to install [Docker Desktop](https://www.docker.com/products/docker-desktop/)